FzFStormZ/EdgeSurfBOT/README.md

 * Detect red obstacles.
 * Box to find quickly a boost (after 1000 meters).
-* Fix the fact that the surfer not continue after down by black object.
+* Fix the fact that the surfer doesn't continue after down by black object.
 * Decisional conditions to machine learning (after a complete decisional conditions project).

 ## Authors